fjenks17/BetterSicdord/README.md

 Disclaimer: I ripped a lot of this from [OldCord](https://github.com/milbits/oldcord).
 Definitely go check that out if you miss the 2020 layout, I just wanted to cherry pick some of the stuff from there and make some tweaks.

+To download: Download BetterSicdord.theme.css (right click, save as) and place it in the Vencord Theme Folder

 ![CDN media](https://i.redd.it/tmimiahbprwe1.jpeg)